dtharvey/TitrationApp/README.md

 titrant, along with their concentrations, and, where appropriate, to specify pKa or pKb values.
 Additional controls are available to adjust the limits for the volume axis and to overlay the pH range for selected indicators.
 The resulting titration curve is updated with each change in a control's value.

+You can launch the learning module from R using the Shiny package by typing

+shiny::runGitHub("TitrationApp","dtharvey")

+in the console.